 A CSA Label is a mandatory approval label on all factory-made manufactured/mobile homes in Canada.
 Typically, you’ll find a CSA Certification Label on the front door of a manufactured/mobile home.
-If the original CSA Certification Label is lost or removed, the original CSA Certification Label number must be accessible and the building must become recertified.
+If the original label is lost or removed, the original CSA Certification number must be accessible and the building must become rectified.

 Do you need a Silver Label if you already have a CSA Certification Label on your mobile/manufactured home?

-No, if you already have a CSA Certification Label on your manufactured/mobile home or structure, you do not to be recertified with a Silver Label.
+No, if you already have a CSA Label on your manufactured/mobile home or structure, you do not to be re-certified with a Silver Label.

 Can I sell my home without a CSA or Silver Label?

 No, selling a mobile/manufactured home without proper certification is illegal.

 Who can re-certify my mobile/manufactured home in BC?

 Mobile/manufactured homeowners will have to apply through Technical Safety BC (FKA BC Safety Authority) for a Silver Label permit.
 A Safety Officer can then go over and approve the structure.
 For more information read the Technical Safety BC’s Information Bulletin.

 Our residential electricians are experts in our field.
 We can provide safety inspections to guide and prepare you for your Silver Label certification in accordance with the Electrical Safety Regulation, Section 21.
 We also recommend that if you are considering additions such as a ceiling fan installation or an exhaust fan installation, be sure they are CSA approved first.

 Premium Electric is locally owned and operated and our Abbotsford electricians offer electrical services throughout the Fraser Valley including Abbotsford, Chilliwack, Aldergrove, Langley, Maple Ridge and Mission.